mhiversflaten/ABB-Robot-Machine-Vision/docs/source/index.rst

 ABB Robot with Machine Vision
 =============================

-This software is mainly directed toward engineering students at the University of Stavanger.
+This software is mainly directed toward engineering students and staff at the University of Stavanger.
 It was first created as a Bachelor thesis work.

 User Guide